MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 ## How the Script Works

 The script operation is pretty simple and straight forward.
+The script opens and converts the specified XLSX file, and then copies the resulting txt in your clipboard.

 I included some simple customisations:
 * Setting of the number of blank lines between each exercise row